FTsune/semantic-research/reports/bertscore_performance.md

 **Query:** What is the Anti-Torture Act of 2009 (RA 9745)?

 **Top-1 Match:**
-> RA 9745 prohibits physical and mental torture and provides remedies and protection for victims.
+> The Anti-Torture Act criminalizes acts of torture and other cruel, inhuman, and degrading treatment or punishment, establishing liability for perpetrators, particularly state agents.

-**Top-1 Label:** `paraphrase` | **Relevant:** `True`
+**Top-1 Label:** `exact` | **Relevant:** `True` | **Score:** `0.7542`

 ✅ **Top-1 retrieval correct.**

 **Top-3 Retrieved Passages:**
-1. ✅ `paraphrase` - RA 9745 prohibits physical and mental torture and provides remedies and protection for victims....
+1. ✅ `exact` | Score: `0.7542` - The Anti-Torture Act criminalizes acts of torture and other cruel, inhuman, and degrading treatment...
-2. ❌ `irrelevant` - The Department of Justice oversees the National Prosecution Service....
+2. ✅ `paraphrase` | Score: `0.7530` - RA 9745 prohibits physical and mental torture and provides remedies and protection for victims....
-3. ✅ `exact` - The Anti-Torture Act criminalizes acts of torture and other cruel, inhuman, and degrading treatment...
+3. ✅ `conceptual` | Score: `0.6961` - Human rights laws protect individuals from abuses, especially those committed under color of authori...

 ---